Jman-Github/Universal-ReVanced-Manager/README.md

 - 💉 **Third-Party Patch Support**: Import any third party API v4 patch bundle you want (including popular ones like inotia00's or anddea's) which the official ReVanced Manager does not support
 - 🛠️ **Custom Bundle Names**: Set a custom display name for any imported patch bundle so you can tell them apart at a glance
 - 🙂 **Smarter Patch Selection**:
-  - Global "deselect all" button
+  - Global deselect all button
-  - Per-bundle deselect button
+  - Per-bundle deselect all button
+  - Per-bundle select all button
+  - Global select all button
   - Patch profiles button to save patch selections and option states per app
   - Latest patch bundle changelogs shown in bundle info
+  - Undo & redo buttons
 - 🧭 **Bundle Recommendation Picker**: Choose per-bundle suggested versions or override with any other supported version
 - 🔍 **Suggestion Toggle on Select-App**: Bundle suggestions are grouped behind a toggle with inline dialogs to view additional supported versions
 - 🧹 **Official Bundle Management**: Delete the Official ReVanced patch bundle from the Patch Bundles tab and restore it from Advanced settings
 - 📝 **Export Filename Templates**: Configure a filename template for exported patched APKs with placeholders for app and patch metadata
+- 🌐 **Release Link Button**: GitHub button on each bundle’s info page opens the bundle repository’s releases
+- 🕒 **Bundle Timestamps**: Cards show Created and Updated times; exports and imports preserve these timestamps
+- 🧭 **Organize Bundles**: "Organize" button to manually reorder bundles; exports and imports keep the custom order

 ### 📦 App Patching Flow
 - 🧠 **Downloaded App Source**: Added a "Downloaded apps" source in the select source screen when patching.
 If the manager has cached an APK from a downloader plugin, you can pick it directly from there.
 This option only appears when that app is available